Landfills & Transfer Facilities (Tip) Services« Back

 Waste disposal gate charges and how you may be charged

-Council has a user pays system for waste disposal charges at our waste management facilities.
+Council has a user pays system for waste disposal charges at our waste facilities.
 The assessment of whether a load of waste is to have a commercial charge is determined by the gatehouse operator taking into account a number of things:

 - Is the vehicle used in the operation of a business?

 - Is the vehicle considered a large truck - i.e. not a normal domestic type vehicle?

 - Is the quantity of waste being disposed of more than what is considered a normal quantity of waste produced from the normal operation of a household?

 - Is there any waste that a separate fee is listed for e.g. dead animals, asbestos, and waste for special burial?